mattrips/scratchPad/Protocol Conformance.md

 A protocol conformance specifies, for each protocol requirement of a protocol, which property, method, initializer, subscript or typealias will be used to implement the protocol requirement if the protocol requirement is invoked.

 If a type is declared to conform to a protocol, the type must satisfy each of the protocol requirements of the protocol.
 The type does so by having available at least one implementation--that is at least one property, method, initializer, subscript or typealias--for each protocol requirement of the protocol.
 For each protocol requirement, Swift selects one and only one implementation that will be used throughout a program to satisfy the protocol requirement.
 The implementation so selected is referred to as the witness for the protocol requirement.
 The selected set of witnesses for a particular type's conformance to a protocol is referred to as a protocol conformance.
+Metaphorically, the protocol conformance is a Dic

 While a type is declared to conform to a protocol, the protocol conformance underpinning the declaration is not expressly declared.
 Instead, Swift determines the protocol conformance for the declaration.